Sergey Ivanovich Gusev: USA visit

-In June 1925 he was sent the United States as a representative of the Comintern to the Workers Party of America.
+In June 1925 he was sent to the United States as a representative of the Comintern to the Workers Party of America.
 He stayed in the US, using the pseudonym, P. Green, until the end of the year.
 His main task was to mediate a dispute between rival factions led, respectively, by William Z. Foster and Charles Ruthenberg.
 Foster's group dominated the Fourth Congress of Workers Party, in Chicago in August 1925, and proposed to remove Ruthenberg from his post as party secretary, until Gusev hit them with an instruction from Moscow declaring that the Ruthenberg was 'more loyal' to the Comintern line.

-On October 16, 1939, J.B.
-Matthews, chief investigator for the Dies Committee of the U.S. House of Representatives, inquired into activities of Gusev (transliterated as "Gussev" in the transcript) in the U.S. during the 1920s with Max Bedacht, a co-founder of the Communist Party of the USA and long-time general secretary of the International Workers Order (IWO): Mr. Matthews: Do you know a man by the name Gussev?
+On October 16, 1939, J. B. Matthews, chief investigator for the Dies Committee of the U.S. House of Representatives, inquired into activities of Gusev (transliterated as "Gussev" in the transcript) in the U.S. during the 1920s with Max Bedacht, a co-founder of the Communist Party of the USA and long-time general secretary of the International Workers Order (IWO): Mr. Matthews: Do you know a man by the name Gussev?

 Mr. Bedacht: Gussev–I met Gussev in the Communist International.

 Mr. Matthews: Did you ever meet him in the United States?